|[Weather] [Basic Obedience]

 |[top of page]

-Tuesday morning classes will be cancelled if the forecast maximum temperature,
+Tuesday morning obedience classes will be cancelled if the forecast maximum temperature,

 BOM Adelaide weather forecast

-Tuesday evening classes will be cancelled if the temperature at 5pm
+Tuesday evening obedience classes will be cancelled if the temperature at 5pm is 35c or above as shown on

-NEW EARLIER TIME Wednesday evening AGILITY training will be cancelled if the temperature
+On any Thursday evening Agility training will be cancelled if the temperature

 at 4pm is 32C or over.